 We consider the problem of robust online learning against malicious manipulation with delayed feedback.
 In this problem, each data sample belongs to a specific class, and the task of an online classifier is to estimate the classes of a sequence of data samples that arrive over time.
-Malicious data generators may exist, which can manipulate their data features to best respond to the classification model used by the classifier, to obtain some specific benefit while incurring some manipulation cost.
+Malicious data generators may exist, which can manipulate their data features to best respond to the classification model used by the classifier while incurring some manipulation cost, e.g., we will see in Sec.
+VI that malicious flow generators can manipulate their flow features to increase the likelihood of a certain classification outcome so as to increase their own utility.
 Our objective is to decide a sequence of classification models over time, given some delayed feedback on the true class labels of the data samples, such that the classification accuracy is maximized, even in the presence of malicious data generators.